AntonNiklasson/antn.se/posts/200412-focus-management-useimperativehandle/index.md

     in StrictMode (at src/index.js:8)**
 ```

 So what is this `forwardRef` that React points us to?
 It is basically a higher-order component that enables the class-like ref behaviour on a function component.
 It's on the `Input` to implement this.
+Wrapping our original input component in `forwardRef` gives us a prop that we can simply pass on through to the actual input tag.
 Here are the changes we need to make:

 ```diff
 -import React from "react"